platformsh/platformsh-docs/contributing/content-style.md

 This helps keep the images fresh if other parts of the UI change.

-Use your browser's developer tools to ensure your name and any other project-specific data is not included.
+Use your browser's developer tools to ensure your name and any other project-specific data isn't included.

-Name the file descriptively so that it relates to what is being shown.
+Name the file descriptively so that it relates to what's being shown.

 ## Use the present tense

-Readers are often using the documentation they are reading at that moment.
+Readers are often using the documentation they're reading at that moment.
 Even if they might be using the code in the future, writing about the present is clearer and more direct.